DraakjeYoblama/despacitofy/README.md

 ~~Squanchify~~ is the...the quickest and most accurate method of making your Chrome browsing experience ~~squanchier~~ despacito.
 Also, the only one.

 ## How it Works
 This extension--well, it crawls through your pages' links and text, replacing words every now and then with the correct conjugation of the, umm, the word "despacito."
-Even less funny than the squanch version!
+Even less funny than the squanchy version!

 ![Some ~~Squanch~~ Despacito.](screenshots/ChromeSquanch.PNG)